Ivar The Boneless: Did A Disease Cripple The Infamous Viking?

-Ivar the Boneless reportedly had a disease, which left him physically deformed at birth.
+Ivar the Boneless reportedly had a disease that left him physically deformed at birth.
 However, it is unclear whether the nickname referred to a disability or his reputation as a ruthless warrior.
-While some accounts suggest Ivar was born “without bones” others claim he was “so strong that his bow was more powerful and his arrows heavier than those of his companions.”
+While some accounts suggest Ivar was born “without bones,” others claim he was “so strong that his bow was more powerful and his arrows heavier than those of his companions.”

 The legend of Ivar the Boneless and his crippling disease are highlighted in the historical drama series Vikings.